outmoded/university/guides/groupDevelopment.md

     - a high quality solution for the assignment.
     - discussion related to the thought process behind the solution.

-    Having a "communityPR" allows for assignment dicussion and notes to be kept in one place.
+    Having a "communityPR" allows for assignment discussion and notes to be kept in one place.
 This provides a form of living documentation for each assignment.
 Participants can see a high quality solution and notes regarding it.
     Importantly, having a "communityPR" also allows for experienced developers to keep pace with the most important discussion topics and contribute with minimal effort.